 In the Senate, Energy and Natural Resources Committee Chair Sen. Jeff Bingaman (D-NM) and Ranking Member Sen. Lisa Murkowski (R-AK) undertook a thorough study of the policy components of a CES in spring of 2011, and solicited stakeholder input on policy design and implications.
-Bingaman drew on this study in writing his CES proposal , which was released in March 2012.
-Sen. Bingaman held one hearing related to the proposal in May 2012 , though the bill is not expected to be reported out of committee.
-In the House, the leadership of the Republican Party has not expressed interest in a CES, though some Democrats have shown interest.
-The discussion of a CES is likely to evolve considerably over the remainder of this Congress and in coming Congresses.
+Bingaman drew on this study in writing his CES proposal, which was released in March 2012.
+Sen. Bingaman held one hearing related to the proposal in May 2012.
+The bill was not reported out of committee.
+In the House, the leadership of the Republican Party did not expressed interest in a CES, though some Democrats showed interest.
+The discussion of a CES is likely to evolve considerably in coming Congresses.

 - Blog: Senate Hearing on Bingaman Clean Energy Standard , May 17, 2012